EKG Training Schools

 What additional training & career options are available?

-Holter monitoring involves connecting a patient to a portable, wearable EKG device that records their heart's activity for 24 hours.
-This type of EKG provides doctors with the ability to observe heart conditions that would otherwise be difficult or impossible to track in the short amount of time that a basic test takes.
+Holter monitoring involves connecting patients to a portable, wearable EKG device that records their heart's activity for 24 hours.
+This type of EKG allows doctors to observe heart conditions that would otherwise be difficult or impossible to track in the short time a basic test takes.

-Stress testing is a way to monitor the performance of a patient's heart while undergoing exertion.
+Stress testing is a way to monitor a patient's heart performance while undergoing exertion.
 The technician connects the patient to the monitor, gets the patient's baseline reading and resting blood pressure, and starts the patient walking on a treadmill.
-Gradually, the technician increases the treadmill's speed, thus allowing for results that can clue a doctor in to whether the patient's heart strains too much during physical activity.
+Gradually, the technician increases the treadmill's speed, thus allowing for results that can help the doctor know if the patient's heart strains too much during physical activity.

 Holter monitoring and stress testing can be learned in separate certificate programs that take one year or less.
-Many technicians may also have the option of on-the-job training for these specialties, which can take as long as 18 to 24 months.
+Many technicians may also have the option of on-the-job training for these specialties, which typically takes about 18 to 24 months.

 Where to go from here?

-As an EKG technician, you can play a very important role in the healthcare field.
+As an EKG technician, you can play an important role in healthcare.
 If you're up to this exciting challenge, then exploring your options for training is a great way to begin.
 You could soon have a career that's all heart!